 At Hormel Foods, our Board of Directors oversees all company activities and assumes the ultimate responsibility of ensuring that company performance is based on strong ethical practices and is aligned with our Code of Ethical Business Conduct.
 The board currently consists of 15 members, 12 of whom are independent.

 Jim Snee serves as chairman of our board.
 The board has adopted the Hormel Foods Corporate Governance Guidelines, which outline key corporate governance principles.
 The board has established three committees – Audit, Compensation and Governance.
-Additional information about our board structure can be found in the 2018 Proxy Statement.
+Additional information about our board structure can be found in our 2019 Proxy Statement.

 Corporate Responsibility Governance